Hitanshi-wappnet/REST_Authentication/README.md

 8. Test the deleteprofile API using http://127.0.0.1:8000/api/deleteprofile/ and provide username to delete profile.

-9. Make sure to perform changepassword, changeprofile and deleteprofile basic authentication is required.
+9. Make sure to perform changepassword, changeprofile and deleteprofile Token authentication is required.

+10. Test the Forget Password API by providing registered email id and then you received otp on this email id.

+11. Test the Verify otp API by providing correct otp.

+12. Test the Reset Paasword API using resetting password for correct email id.